-Children's social, emotional and mental health is our largest group of SEND children and is therefore a significant focus for us at Chantry.
+Children's social, emotional and mental health is a large proportion of our SEND children and is therefore a significant focus for us at Chantry.
 Children who are not safe and happy find learning extremely difficult and may exhibit challenging behaviour in response to their needs.
 We understand that many things can cause a child to have an "interruption" in their development, that this can happen at any time and that they may need support for this.
 Children with bereavement, parental separation or trauma and challenges past, recent or current may need additional input for a short period or over a longer term.

-Most children can be supported through our use of the Thrive Programme as a whole school ethos and may not need additional group or 1:1 support.
+Most children can be supported through our use of nurture support and our whole school focus on mental and emotional wellbeing.
+They may not need additional group or 1:1 support.
 This is available however for children who have a specific need, and this may begin from Reception age.
-We have three members of staff trained in the Thrive Approach to provide targeted support for those who need it.
-In some cases work will be based on assessments from this.
-Parents and carers will always have their permission sought if any small group or 1:1 work is to be implemented and, as a child's primary educator and the people who know them best, they are part of the discussion around what's needed in terms of support.
-Progress is reviewed throughout the year and informs where changes need to be made, and how long the Thrive intervention will continue.
+Parents and carers will usually have their permission sought if any small group or 1:1 work is to be implemented and, as a child's primary educator and the people who know them best, they are part of the discussion around what's needed in terms of support.
+Progress is reviewed throughout the year and informs where changes need to be made, and how long intervention will continue.